mmrmas/mmrmas.github.io/README.md

 5. Registration prices, transfer prices and free IPT distribution may change in the future, depending on the number of transactions made on IPtrade.
 There is no implemented logic for this.

-### IPtrade ownership
+### IPtrade smart contract ownership

 - The owner has the following benefits/capacities:
-	- The owner will earn IPT at every IP registration
+	- receive IPT tokens at every IP registration
 	- set a new owner
 	- set the locktime for the faucet and the sales offer expiry period
 	- set the amount of IPT dispensed by the faucet
 	- set prices for IP registration and transfer
 	- withdraw all IPT from the contract
 - The owner cannot do the following:
-	- delete sha-512 registrations of platform users
+	- delete SHA-512 registrations of platform users

 ## How to connect